Question: Pulling out before ejaculating might be better than nothing, but how effective is this method? Wouldn’t pre-cum pose a pregnancy risk?

 The Way It All Works

-Some men produce more pre-ejaculatory fluid than others and they may be able to see it come out of their penis while they are aroused.
+Also, some men produce more pre-ejaculatory fluid than others and they may be able to see it come out of their penis while they are aroused.
 Others don’t produce as much pre-ejaculatory fluid and it may not be noticeable to them at all.
-Because pre-ejaculatory fluid does not contain sperm, it cannot get a woman pregnant.

 Reasons to Avoid Unprotected Sex